abclili123/agentforce-voice-lwc/README.md

      - Org ID: Your Salesforce Org ID
      - Enabled: Checked

+3. Click "Save" to store your settings
+4. Refresh the page after a few seconds
-3. Click the "Test OpenAI" and "Test AgentForce" buttons to verify connectivity
+5. Click the "Test OpenAI" and "Test AgentForce" buttons to verify connectivity
-4. Click "Save" to store your settings

 ### 5. Add the Component to a Lightning Page